 Michelangelo – Sonneteer

 Michelangelo was a poet who loved to pen sonnets.
 The pairing of his passions of sculpting and sonnets intrigues me.
 I hear his chisel and hammer continually tap in iambic pentameter.
 Alas, during these four years his brush, most certainly, must have inherited this innate rhythm of the sonneteer.
+In case you’d like to see an example of a sonnet, here is one: Michelangelo Inspiration.

 Michelangelo worked on this upside down surface doing a job he initially wasn’t planning to do.
 Prior to starting, he had to learn the technique of fresco in order to accomplish the goal.
 He, by necessity, had to continually reach and look up in order to do the work.